zoom-c/docs/trezor-user/advanced_settings.rst

 In order to do this all you need to do is setup your TREZOR with a passphrase, then unplug and replug your TREZOR and enter a different passphrase.
 Here's an example:

 I setup my TREZOR with the passphrase "lonelypumpkins" and load a large number of bitcoins onto my device.
 I unplug/replug my TREZOR and enter the passphrase "funnyspirit".
 I then send a few bitcents to the "funnyspirit" account.
 When the thugs come and steal my TREZOR, I can now safely tell them that my passphrase is "funnyspirit".
-They will be able to steel a few bitcents from me, but they won't be able to get at my fortune or even determine that a second passphrase exists.
+They will be able to steal a few bitcents from me, but they won't be able to get at my fortune or even determine that a second passphrase exists.

 .. note:: Do not use either the passphrase "lonelypumpkins" or "funnyspirit" to secure your TREZOR device!